-Workshop: A Whole New World (New, Young, or Developing Writers)
+Workshop: A Whole New World (New and Developing Writers)

 World building is a vital tool in the construction of believable, immersive worlds your readers will want to escape and return to.
 For writers of science fiction and fantasy, world building is the bedrock that anchors narrative while influencing character and plot.
 But what details should be included, and how do you know what to leave out, and when?

 Whether you’re creating a far future, a secondary world, or an alternate history, this two hour workshop will equip you with the world building skills to bring to your fictional universe to life.
 Geography, culture, climate, social structure, magic and mythology – your attention to detail is what will set your story apart.